ashutoshmjain/gita/src/mathuraChap06.md

 As alluded earlier, knowledge is communicated through manifestation. `Bramhrishi` was known as son of `Bramh` - the entirety of information ; `Śakti Muni` was seen as disciple of `Siva` - the intelligence; `Parāśara` was blessed by `Vishnu` - the force of creation.
 Destruction is other side of the same coin.
 Young `Parāśara's` anger lost capacity to separate good from bad!

 > The hyperbole is, he didn't even pick up a weapon.
-He simply lit up a holy fire to manifest justice.
+He simply lit up a holy fire to manifest punishment he adjudicated himself.
 As he invoked the firetrap, `Rakshsas` with in a certain distance, burnt one by one.
 Crowds saw them turning into ashes — unaware that with every immolation, `Maharishi` burnt a part of his own self.
 When he got off the altar, he limped on one leg — permanently amputated!
 The color of revenge embellished onto his face - except that it was dark like dense smoke.

 </div>